unicorn-bi/Unicorn-Games-Hybrid-Black/README.md

 ## Open 'Platformer' from Unicorn Suite Hybrid Black

-Open the Unicorn Suite Hybrid Black, select “Apps” and than “Platformer”.
+Open the Unicorn Suite Hybrid Black, select “Apps” and then “Platformer”.
 Next you need to select your device and click on “open”.

 ## Platformer Gameplay
 Select your device and click  'connect'.